Sensitivity of iterated function systems: Examples

 \section{Examples}

-It is a well known fact that for ordinary dynamical systems, the minimality of a map $f$ is equivalent to that of $f^{-1}$.
+The first example belong to the folklore. \begin{example} Let us equipped the product space $\Sigma^+_2=\{1,2\}^\mathbb{N}$ to the metric $d(\eta,\omega)=\inf\{2^{1-n}:\ \eta_i=\omega_i, \forall i<n\}$.
+For $\theta=1,2$, let $(f_\theta(\eta))_1=\theta$ and $(f_\theta(\eta))_i=\eta_{i-1}$.
+Take $\mathcal{F}=\{f_1,f_2\}$.
+The inverse $F^{-1}$ on $\Sigma^+_2=\{1,2\}^\mathbb{N}$ is shift map given by $(F^{-1}(\eta))_i=(\sigma(\eta))=\eta_{i+1}$ Thus, the periodic points of $F^{-1}$ is dense and $F^{-1}$ is sensitive.
+However, the $\IFS(\mathcal{F})$ is minimal and equicontinuous. \end{example} It is a well known fact that for ordinary dynamical systems, the minimality of a map $f$ is equivalent to that of $f^{-1}$.
 Nevertheless this is not the case for iterated function systems as Kleptsyn and Nalskii pointed at ~\cite[pg.~271]{KN04}.
 However, they omitted to include any example of forward but not backward minimal IFS.
-Recently, the authors in \cite{BG}, illustrated an example of forward but not backward minimal IFS which we explain it in below.
+Recently, the authors in \cite{BG}, illustrated an example of forward but not backward minimal IFS which we expose below.
 That lead to an example of backward minimal IFS which is not forward minimal.
 So, it is sensitive.
 Since the previous examples of non-minimal sensitive systems (see, \cite{AAB,GW}) are $M$-system, this example maybe more valuable.
-Indeed, our example is non-minimal sensitive system which is not $M$-system.
-Recall that $(S,X)$ is \emph{$M$-system} if the set of almost periodic points\footnote{ A point $x$ is called almost periodic if the subsystem $\overline{\mathcal{O}^+_\mathcal{F}(x)}$ is minimal and compact.} is dense in $X$ (the Bronstein condition) and, in addition, the system is topologically transitive. \begin{example} Consider a symmetric $\IFS(\mathcal{F})$ generated by homeomorphisms of the circle.
+Indeed, our example is non-minimal sensitive system which is not an $M$-system.
+Recall that $(S,X)$ is an \emph{$M$-system} if the set of almost periodic points\footnote{ A point $x$ is called almost periodic if the subsystem $\overline{\mathcal{O}^+_\mathcal{F}(x)}$ is minimal and compact.} is dense in $X$ (the Bronstein condition) and, in addition, the system is transitive. \begin{example} Consider a symmetric $\IFS(\mathcal{F})$ generated by homeomorphisms of the circle.
 Then, one of the following possibilities holds ~\cite{Navas,Gh01}: \begin{enumerate}[itemsep=0.1cm] \item there is a point $x$ so that $\text{Card}(\mathcal{O}^+_\mathcal{F}(x))<\infty$; \item $\IFS(\mathcal{F})$ is minimal; or \item there is a unique invariant minimal Cantor set $K$ for $\IFS(\mathcal{F})$, that is, . \end{enumerate} The Cantor set $K$ in the above third conclusion is usually called \emph{exceptional minimal set}.
 By~\cite[Exer.~2.1.5]{Navas}, one can ensure that there exists a symmetric semigroup $\mathcal{F}^+$ generated by homeomorphisms $f_1,\dots,f_k$ of $\mathbb{S}^1$ which admits an exceptional minimal set $K$ such that the orbit of every point of $\mathbb{S}^1\setminus K$ is dense in $\mathbb{S}^1$.
 So, the closed invariant subsets of $\mathbb{S}^1$ for $\IFS(\mathcal{F})$ are $\emptyset$, $K$ and $\mathbb{S}^1$.